jaylenw/IonicTodoApp/README.md

 The debugging apk can be installed with no issues by installation from unknown sources.

 Run `ionic build android --release` to get the production ready apk.
-You may install it on your Android devices but it must be signed or you will encounter and error.
+You may install it on your Android devices but it must be signed or you will encounter an error.
 You will find an unsigned apk in `IonicTodoApp/platforms/android/build/outputs/apk/`.

 If you want to push your app to the Google Play store, follow the instructions